syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt/How-to/Render-Gantt-Server-side.md

 {% endtabs %}

-The below screenshot show the output of above code example.
+The below screenshot shows the output of above code example.

 ![](Render-Gantt-Server-side-images/Gantt_img1.png)